anabiman/pygran/README.md

 NNS = Analyzer.Neighbors(Gran.Particles)
 overlaps = NNS.overlaps
 ```
-For more examples on using PyGran for running DEM simulation, see chapter II in the manual.
+For more examples on using PyGran for running DEM simulation, check out the <a href="examples/examples.html">examples</a>.